flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 Predicting number of shares and likes of an article can be treated as a classification problem, because the output will be discrete values (range of shares and likes).
 As input, the title of the articles with each word as a token t1, t2, t3, ... tn.

-For this task will evaluate the following algorithms: Support Vector Machines (SVM), Decision Trees, Gaussian Naive Bayes (GaussianNB), K-Nearest Neighbors and Logistic Regression.
+For this task we will evaluate the following algorithms: Support Vector Machines (SVM), Decision Trees, Gaussian Naive Bayes (GaussianNB), K-Nearest Neighbors and Logistic Regression.
 In the end, it will be compared the performance of each one of them and one will be chosen.
 To estimate accuracy, it will be used a 5-fold cross validation, that splits the dataset in 5 parts, 4 of trainning and 1 of testing.
 The implementation of this project will be made usying Python, Numpy [[14]](http://www.numpy.org/) and Scikit [[15]](http://scikit-learn.org/stable/).

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

-This project will run the same testing and training data for multiple algorithms, the comparison between themselves can be used to evaluate the overall performance.
+This project will run the same testing and training data for multiple algorithms, the comparison between them can be used to evaluate the overall performance.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_